openbridge/ob_google-bigquery/README.md

 # BigQuery Exports

-In addition to running Google Cloud SDK operations, the container is designed to be able to perform BigQuery export operations.
-The built-in BigQuery service can export the results of a query to Google Cloud storage and, if needed, to Amazon S3\.
+In addition to running Google Cloud SDK operations, the container is designed to perform BigQuery export operations.
+The built-in BigQuery operations can export the results of a query to Google Cloud storage and, if needed, to Amazon S3\.
 This provides you a consistent, clean way to export data out of BigQuery into compressed (gzip) comma separated ASCII files.

 ## How To Export Data From BigQuery?

 There are two parts to the export process.
 The first is the `.sql` query file and the second is the `.env` job file.
-The `.env` was referenced earlier as a method to use a local authentication file.
+Note: the `.env` was referenced earlier as a method to use a local authentication file.

-### First, The SQL Query Definition
+### Part 1: The SQL Export Query Definition

-The export process leverages the `.sql` files stored in the `./sql/*` directory.
-These files provide the query defintion for an export.
+The export process leverages one or more `.sql` files stored in the `./sql/*` directory.
+These files provide the query definition for an export.
 A `sql` definition is relatively straightforward.
 If you have any experience with SQL, you likely have come across these files before.
 The `sql` file contains a query written in SQL (Structured Query Language).
-It contains SQL code used to query, modify, update and delete the contents of a relational database.
+It contains SQL code used to query the contents of a relational database.

 In our use case, most queries will run a query to generate a result set for export.
-Here is an example that dynamically sets the FROM parts of the query based on the job configuration file (more on this later).
+Here is an example that will query Google Analytics 360 data.
+The container will dynamically set the FROM parts of the query based on the job configuration file (more on this later).
 You are certainly free to hard code those attributes.
 However, if you wanted to automatically run this everyday then hard coding might not be the best approach.

 #### Example: SQL Query